Material Passport Photovoltaics

 Efforts by the EU to promote a sustainable and resource-efficient economy include, for example:

-Quality Verification, Safety and Recyclability – What a Material Passport Must Provide
+Ensuring Quality, Safety & Recyclability – What a Material Passport Must Provide

 Material Passport - Our Service Offering

-• Possibilities for collecting electrical and reliability data (EL, PL, flasher, accelerated aging tests (DH, UV, PID, etc.)
+• Electrical and reliability testing, including EL, PL, flasher, and accelerated aging tests (e.g., DH, UV, PID).

-• If yield data is available, comparison with reliability data and yield forecast data
+• Performance evaluation by comparing yield data with reliability metrics and forecast models.

 Application Examples